EdwardAJ/fb-messenger-bot/README.md

 3. Copy the `.env.example` file and rename it to `.env`.
 Then, assign all values needed in the `.env`
 4. Type and execute `yarn start` in your terminal
 5. The bot should be running on `http://localhost:PORT`.
 Use <b> Ngrok </b> to make it public.
-6. Copy the Ngrok URL (HTTPS), add `/webhook` to the URL, and paste it to <b> Line Developers Console in Webhook Settings. </b>.
-For example, if the bot is running on `https://184af9aeda9c.ngrok.io`, then the pasted URL in Console should be `https://184af9aeda9c.ngrok.io/webhook`.
+6. Copy the Ngrok URL (HTTPS), add `/webhook` to the URL, and paste it to <b> Webhooks Settings. </b>.
+For example, if the bot is running on `https://184af9aeda9c.ngrok.io`, then the pasted URL should be `https://184af9aeda9c.ngrok.io/webhook`.
-7. Click verify button in Line Developers Console and your Line bot should be set up
+7. Copy the verify token (random string provided by yourself), then paste it to <b> Webhooks Settings. </b>

 ## Endpoints
-1. [POST] `/webhook`: Webhook endpoint needed by Line Messaging API.
+1. [POST] `/webhook`: Webhook endpoint where messages are being received and handled.
+2. [GET] `/webhook`: Webhook endpoint to verify challenge provided by Messenger.
-2. [GET] `/messages`: Get all messages received by the bot.
+3. [GET] `/messages`: Get all messages received by the bot (sorted by newest to lowest message).
-3. [GET] `/messages/:id`: Get a message by its id.
+4. [GET] `/messages/:id`: Get a message by its id.
-4. [DELETE] `/messages/:id`: Delete a message by its id.
+5. [DELETE] `/messages/:id`: Delete a message by its id.